Leg Injury Car Accident Settlements

 - Your medical costs and all bills related to the leg injuries.

 - All your lost wages.
-If you had to take off work or use your sick and vacation time, you should be paid for this.
+If you had to take off work or use your sick and vacation time, you should be compensated for this.
 For many workers, foot, ankle, leg and knee injuries have long-term or permanent implications on their ability to work and earn a living.
-There are many examples of blue collar workers with serious leg injuries who no longer can move about and do their work.
-You could be entitled to compensation for the wages you will lose over your life.
+You could be entitled to compensation for the wages you will lose over your lifetime.

 - Compensation for your pain and suffering.
 Depending upon the injury and amount of pain and suffering, you could be entitled to several times the amount of your medical bills and lost wages.
 Most insurance companies and juries use a multiplier to determine the degree of pain and suffering compensation.
 This number usually is from 1-5 and is multiplied by your fixed injury costs.
 This includes both physical and mental pain and suffering.